Red wolves are the most endangered wild animal in the US. Photo: Point Defiance Zoo & Aquarium

 And we need your help!
 But why should you care?
 Let’s find out.

-Red wolves mate for life.
+Red wolves generally mate for life.
 Photo: Robert Ondrish

 We fell in love with red wolves at the NC Zoo.
 It was love at first sight!
 Just like Dale & me.
 Some of you know our story of getting engaged in 8 days which you can read about in our blog “Falling in Love“.
 But I digress.

-One of the most endearing thing to us about red wolves is they mate for life.
+One of the most endearing things to us about red wolves is they generally mate for life.
 When you think about only 3-5% of all mammals mate for life, these wolves are pretty remarkable.

 Newborn red wolf pups are born blind and gain their eyesight after about 2 weeks.
 Photo: WNC Nature Center